- Airbnb, VRBO, and HomeAway

 Renting out your home or second home for short periods of time is becoming increasingly popular with the advent of online services that match property owners with prospective renters.
+In fact, some homeowners even consider renting out their ADUs (Accessory Dwelling Units) that are in good shape in their backyard to those looking for affordable housing either for long-term or a vacation.
 The online sites providing these services include Airbnb, VRBO, and HomeAway.

 There are special (and often complex) taxation rules associated with renting out your home or second home for short periods of time.
 In some cases, these rules allow the rental income you receive to be tax-free.
 In other situations, the rental income and expenses may have to be treated as business income and reported on a Schedule C, as opposed to a rental activity reported on Schedule E.